siddhartha2303/blog/_posts/2026-04-11-Neural-Networks-Quick-Notes.md

 **Distillation** — train a small *student* model to mimic a large *teacher* model.
 The student learns from the teacher's outputs, not raw data.
 Result: a smaller, faster model that retains most of the capability.

+**Fine-tuning** — take a pre-trained model and continue training it on a smaller, task-specific dataset.
+The weights already learned during pre-training are adjusted to make the model better at a specific task or domain.
+For example, taking a general-purpose LLM and fine-tuning it on medical records to make it better at clinical language.
+Much cheaper than training from scratch since the model already understands language — you are just steering it.

 ---

 ### Other Chips Worth Knowing